 I played football four evenings per week until I tore my cruciate and cartilage in a challenge.
 Numerous misdiagnoses, three operations, and multiple years later, I realized that it had been nearly 4 years since I’d done any form of exercise.

 I wasn’t sure I could do any exercise at all as my knee would randomly flare up if I’d be unable to walk for a few days at a time.
 When I went on holiday to Berlin, and our hotel had an outdoor ping pong table.
 I thought, “ooh, here’s a sport I might enjoy.”
 Little did I know just how vital the knees are in table tennis…

 A week later, I accidentally caught the South Korea vs. Hong Kong China semi-final at the London 2012 Olympics.
 I was hooked.
 I loved the team format, and I loved the tactics, and most of all, I love the guy in my avatar – Joo Saehyuk is far and away from the most inspiring table tennis player I’ve ever seen.

 And that is why I try to chop.
 Try being the keyword.

 What made it an easier re-introduction was the attitude and the approachability of all the club members, who were more than happy to offer advice and were more than welcoming.
-I’ve well and truly got the bug back and I love to play again.
+I’ve well and truly got the bug back, and I love to play again.

 My Playmates Story

 They introduced him to the inspirational Connie Warren and Larkhall TTC.
-He was further inspired by Malcolm Sugden who found the time and patience to coach just about anyone!
+He was further inspired by Malcolm Sugden, who found the time and patience to coach just about anyone!
 He gave up badminton as he found himself trying to topspin a shuttlecock!

 One of his playing highlights was in the Leeds British League, playing against Larkhall, with victories over Frank Hams and the late Gordon Chapman.
-He now encourages juniors to practice against the defense as many of them are, or have been, fairly clueless against combination bats!!
+He now encourages juniors to practice against the defense as many of them are, or have been, reasonably clueless against combination bats!!